-Catalogue prepared by Dr. Abdul Kareem Shaply Recommended by the Board of Studies on 4 th Board of Studies, 11 th July, 2024 24th Academic Council meeting held on 3rd August 2024 Academic Council
+Catalogue prepared by Dr. Abdul Kareem Shaply Recommended by the Board of Studies on 4th Board of Studies, 11th July, 2024 Date of Approval by the Academic Council 24th Academic Council meeting held on 3rd August 2024

 Course Code: BBA3026 Course Title: Communication Integrated Marketing L-T-P-C 3 0 0 3 Version No. 1.0 L U U Course Pre-requisites Knowledge of Managem ent • Knowledge of Marketing t Anti-requisites Nil Course Description communication significa The course is conceptual in nature and will help the students to get an overview of techniques of communication significance of proper choice of communication techniques for promoting a brand.
-After the completion of the course students will be able to have an understanding about choice of advertisement depending c arr u iriaci stai iding abou at choice of Course Out Comes On successful completion of the course the students shall be able to: CO1 : Describe the practice of Integrated Marketing Communication CO2 : Classify the elements of integrated Marketing Communication CO3 : Summarize the pra na Dhect ma ıketii ig as a po art or livic Course objective The objective of the cour Communication and att Marketing Course Content: • Module 1 Introduction to Integrated Marketing Communication 10 Se ssions • Meaning, Features of IM C, Evolution of IMC, Reaso ons for Growth of IMC. • Pro omotional To ools fo r IMC, I MC planni ng process, g • Communication proces objectives and Budgeting: Determining Promotional Objectives, Sales vs Communication Objectives, DAGMAR, Problems in setting objectives, setting objectives for the IMC Program.
-Module 2 Elements of IMC - I 10 Se ssions
+After the completion of the course students will be able to have an understanding about choice of advertisement depending c arr u iriaci stai iding abou at choice of Course Out Comes On successful completion CO1 : Describe the pract CO2 : Classify the element On successful completion of the course the students shall be able to: CO1 : Describe the practice of Integrated Marketing Communication CO2 : Classify the elements of integrated Marketing Communication CO3 : Summarize the pra na Dhect ma ıketii ig as a po art or livic Course objective The objective of the cour Communication and att Marketing Course Content: • Module 1 Introduction to Integrated Marketing Communication 10 Se ssions • Meaning, Features of IM C, Evolution of IMC, Reaso ons for Growth of IMC. • Pro omotional To ools fo r IMC, I MC planni ng process, g • Communication proces Determining Promotional objectives for the IMC Progr Sales vs Comi munication (Object ives, DA AGMAR, F Problems in Module 2 Elements of IMC - I 10 Se ssions